notaryproject/notation/specs/commandline/list.md

 ## Description

-Use `notation list` to list all the signatures associated with signed artifact.
+Use `notation list` to list all the signatures associated with a signed OCI artifact.

 `Tags` are mutable, but `Digests` uniquely and immutably identify an artifact.
 If a tag is used to identify a signed artifact, notation resolves the tag to the `digest` first.